ES-Nix/get-nix/src/examples/overrideAttrs.md

 https://nixos.org/manual/nix/stable/#managing-build-environments
 https://stackoverflow.com/a/31627258

-TODO: read it and try to see extract what should be here! https://github.com/NixOS/nix/issues/6908
+TODO: read it and try to extract what should be here! https://github.com/NixOS/nix/issues/6908

 > The replacement is the `nix develop` command which uses the devShell.${system}` flake